 The “unlike” Facebook corollary to my grade school years is apt, if one considers having a Facebook page that everyone follows for years, and then, all of a sudden, for no stated reason, everyone starts to unlike.
 What do we do in the face of such rejection?
 An insecure, preteen, assumes their peers have justifiable reasons, or a group rationale, for why, but they don’t want to open that can of worms by asking them.
 An insecure preteen just assumes this is their new world.

 Anyone who has ever been ostracized understands the confusion that starts with people who know us, sitting “together” at different lunch tables.
 We can’t sit next to them one day, because there are “saved” seats open to everyone but us.
 When it happens a third and a fourth time, we begin to realize it’s not a coincidence.
 Our classmates are, for no stated reason, making open declarations that we are “the unliked”.
 As painful as these declarations are, we can’t say they’re uninformed, because they know everything about us.
-As much as we say we don’t care what others think of us, the effect of others ostracizing us has some effects on us.
+As much as we say we don’t care what others think of us, the effect of others ostracizing us has lasting effects.
 We can’t go back in a time machine to ask them what happened.
-If we ask them why now, they’d say, “That happened so long ago.”
-We were so confused back then, and we couldn’t understand any of it.
+If we ask them why now, they’d say, “That happened so long ago …” We were so confused back then, and we couldn’t understand any of it.
 We understand some of it now, but it doesn’t diminish the effect.

 How many awful things do the they have to say to our best friends, before the foundation of our friendship starts to crack?
 We thought they were so cool, and that they were the leaders of the thought movement in our world.
 We thought our friendship was so strong that it should’ve fortified their resolve, but even the greatest arches, built by the most talented civil engineers and architects, have a threshold.
 We thought everyone wanted to like him, and that he didn’t have to do anything to have others like him, but even the coolest of cool thought leaders eventually have to cut weight if they want others to continue to like them.